HL7/FHIRPath/input/pages/index.md

 Message.segment[2].elements(3).simple()
 ```

-Get a collection  with is the string values of all the repeats in the the 3rd element of the 2nd segment.
-Typically, this assumes that there is no repeats, and so this is a simple value
+Get a collection  with is the string values of all the repeats in the 3rd element of the 2nd segment.
+Typically, this assumes that there are no repeats, and so this is a simple value.

 ``` fhirpath
 Message.segment.where(code = 'PID').field[3].element.where(component[4].value = 'MR').simple()